Applied Public Health

 The MSc Applied Public Health places a strong focus on health equity and social justice at local and global levels.
 Our aim is to develop reflective public health practitioners who apply a systematic and practical understanding of public health to improve and protect the health & well-being of the individuals, groups and communities that they work with.
 We will support you to develop and use a combination of leadership, innovation and technical skills to advocate for, influence and implement changes in policy and practice to reduce or eliminate unjust, preventable differences in health, and promote sustainable development.

-The programme is aimed at anyone with an interest in improving the full range of social, economic and environmental determinants of health: for example, people working in public health, education, health promotion, housing, transport, leisure, environmental health, community development, health & wellbeing partnerships, planning, social services, school nursing, and health visiting (not an exhaustive list!).
+The programme in Applied Public Health is aimed at anyone with an interest in improving the full range of social, economic and environmental determinants of health: for example, people working in public health, education, health promotion, housing, transport, leisure, environmental health, community development, health & wellbeing partnerships, planning, social services, school nursing, and health visiting (not an exhaustive list!).
 We welcome applicants from all sectors: public, private and the voluntary & independent sector.
-The programme retains an international focus, addressing public health issues faced around the world, as well as in Wales and the UK.
+During your studies you will investigate public health issues and case studies from around the world, as well as Wales and in the UK.

 Qualification, course duration and attendance options